jessecomeau87/Boot/README.md

 - 1 or more circuits can form a Latch.

 - A Latch can store 1 bit.
+Memory.

+- Memory is Octal.

 - A Group of Latches form a Register.

 - A grid of Latches with MultiPlexors form a Matrix.

 - An Address is the Intersection of a Matrix.
 Row and Column.

+- An Address is Hexadecimal.

 ### Registers